anarojoecheburua/Data-Science-AI-Assistant/README.md

 # Build your own AI assistant 🤖

 In this series, we are developing an AI assistant using Streamlit and LangChain, designed to help you with your data science projects.
-This AI assistant will streamline the entire process of a data science project, including EDA, model selection and prediction and more.
+This AI assistant will streamline the entire process of a data science project, including EDA, model selection and prediction and even a chatbox!

 ---